Getting started with GitLab

 Configure analysis

-With GitLab projects, the actual analysis is performed in your build environment (cloud CI, local machine, etc.).
+With GitLab projects, the actual analysis is performed in your build environment (for example, on a cloud CI or your local machine).
 This means you have to configure your build process to perform the analysis on each build and communicate the results up to SonarCloud.

 The first step is to select your build environment.
 SonarCloud will present this page: